 What to look out for

-- Little state and federal regulation.
+Little provincial and federal regulation.
 Settlement funding is a relatively new service, and lenders don’t face as many restrictions as payday or personal loan providers.

 How much does a settlement loan cost?